apache/cordova-docs/www/docs/en/dev/guide/platforms/electron/index.md

 ### Preview a Project

 It is not necessary to build the Electron application for previewing.
-Since the building process can be slow, it is recommended to pass in the `--no-build` flag to disable the build process when previewing.
+Since the building process can be slow, it is recommended to pass in the `--nobuild` flag to disable the build process when previewing.

 ```
-$ cordova run electron --no-build
+$ cordova run electron --nobuild
 ```

 ### Build a Project